A Guide to Orientation

 Set up banking.
 If your student will be receiving Bright Futures or financial aid, it is much easier to have it direct deposited to a bank account, rather than waiting for a check that may arrive in their U-box and sit there for weeks.
 UNF has a relationship with many banks such as Wells Fargo, Bank of America, Chase, etc and the financial aid representative will explain how to link your child’s bank account which is where any overages or disbursements go.
 For out-of-state students, it makes more sense to have a Florida bank checking account.
 If you are unsure, wait until you head home and you can always open one at your local branch.

 Items to Bring

-Your student will want to bring comfortable clothes, a pillow, sheets, a bath towel, shower shoes and a blanket, a jacket or sweater and, of course, their toiletries.
+Your student will want to bring comfortable clothes, phone charger, a pillow, sheets, a bath towel, shower shoes and a blanket, a jacket or sweater and, of course, their toiletries.
+Girls may want to bring some makeup for their UNFID pictures.
+Also bringing a folder, pen and paper is recommended just in case they need it.
 Click here for more information on UNF Orientation.
 Early registration is strongly recommended (dates fill quickly).
 Registering for orientation has to be done through the new student’s myWings portal.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.